Skip to Main Content

 Recommendation

-Oxybutynin is the preferred choice for treating urinary frequency, urgency and urge incontinence due to its short half-life.
+Oxybutynin is the preferred choice for treating urinary frequency, urgency and urge incontinence due to its favourable pharmacokinetic properties.

 Effect on breastfeeding

-There is a small risk that milk production could be decreased with medicines with an anticholinergic action (oxybutynin, darifenacin, and tolterodine), although there is no published evidence to support this.
+There is a small risk of decreased milk production with anticholinergic medicines (oxybutynin, solifenacin, and tolterodine), although, there is no published evidence to support this.

-Breastfed infants should be monitored for signs of the effects of decreased milk production if these medicines are used long term, e.g. poor weight gain.
+Breastfed infants should be monitored for signs of the effects of decreased milk production if these medicines are used long term, such as poor weight gain.

 Specific recommendations